 Only 366 pounds - lightest bike of its size!
 Cheap insurance, too.

-You have to shift into 2nd gear at about 5mph.
-It doesn't have the torque to start out in 2nd gear.
+You have to shift into 2nd gear at about 5mph because it doesn't have the torque to start out in 2nd gear.
 It's noobing me out!

 Finally, a bike with:

 - the right weight (445 pounds curb weight).
-It's real easy to manoeuvre
+It's real easy to maneuver

 - the right power (HP: 82 @ 10,870, Torque: 43 ft.-lb. @ 8,000 at the rear wheel)

 - the right insurance cost (2/3 of what I was paying for the CB1100A)